FlexBy420/RPCN-Player-Count-Viewer/README.md

 A JSON file (`games.json`) is required to map game titles, communication IDs, and title IDs because the RPCN API does not provide game titles.

+Please keep in mind that the current JSON file is missing plenty of titles.
+Because not every game will be displayed.

 ### Example Table

 | **Total Users** | **124** |